-Having long pondered a multi day challenge, including the camino de Santiago, a bike ride along the highland way or a kayak expedition, this year the dates, the timings and ironically covid restrictions lined up perfectly for the two of us to tackle part of the Tour du Mont Blanc.
-Possibly one of the most renowned multi-day hikes in Europe, the route crosses through France, Italy and Switzerland and has some pretty hefty ascent of around 10,000m, all rewarded with jaw dropping views over valleys, glaciers and of course Mont Blanc itself.
+Having long pondered a multi-day challenge, including the Camino de Santiago, a bike ride along the highland way or a kayak expedition, this year the dates, the timings and ironically covid restrictions lined up perfectly for the two of us to tackle part of the Tour du Mont Blanc.
+Possibly one of the most renowned multi-day hikes in Europe, the route crosses through France, Italy and Switzerland and has some pretty hefty elevation gain, all rewarded with jaw-dropping views over valleys, glaciers and of course Mont Blanc itself.

-Although the full route is a complete loop that takes around 10 days, we didn’t have holiday time nor training time for this trip and opted instead for 5 days (considering arrival and departure) from the convenient start point of Les Houches, just above Chamonix, with our end in Courmayeur.
+Although the full route is a complete loop that takes around 10 days, we didn’t have holiday time nor training time for this trip and opted instead for 5 days (considering arrival and departure) from the convenient start point of Les Houches, just above Chamonix, finishing in Courmayeur.
 If you’ve read our post about planning the hike you’ll know it was all relatively last minute!

 Although most guides have a pretty set route, as we were booking late we were more bound to which mountain refuges had space for us on our dates.
 We did opt to follow the traditional anti-clockwise route and started at what is generally considered the beginning for the entire hike, in Les Houches just above Chamonix.
-Perhaps fate made that the routes included most of their ascent in the morning and often mid afternoon arrival in to the refuge, giving us opportunity to shower, get a drink and generally relax the tired feet and shoulders.
+Perhaps fate made that the routes included most of their ascent in the morning and often mid-afternoon arrival into the refuge, giving us the opportunity to shower, get a drink and generally relax the tired feet and shoulders.

 We broke up our route into the following:

 Day 1.
 Arrival in Chamonix walk (or bus) to Les Houches and walk to Bionnassay.
-There are two routes that take you from Les Houches to Les Contamines (the standard first leg of the route) the variant via col de Tricot being more taxing.
-Due to our late booking into Bionnassay we opted for the easier, classic route as we weren’t quite reaching Les Contamines on our first day!
-There is also the option to take the Bellevue cable car from Les Houches up to Col de Voza if you want to avoid a tackling a hill to set off, especially if you set off, as we did, at midday when it is very much under the sun in the heat of the day.
+Two routes that take you from Les Houches to Les Contamines (the standard first leg of the route) the variant via Col de Tricot being more taxing.
+Due to our late booking into Bionnassay, we opted for the easier, classic route as we weren’t quite reaching Les Contamines on our first day!
+There is also the option to take the Bellevue cable car from Les Houches up to Col de Voza if you want to avoid tackling a hill to set off, especially if you set off, as we did, at midday when it is very much under the sun in the heat of the day.

 Day 2.
 Bionnassay to Nant Barrant.
 This route took us through the pretty village of Chapel and then wound down into the valley through several villages and farms, meandering across meadows and through forests until we reached Les Contamines.
 It’s one of the largest towns on the route with many amenities such as cafes, restaurants, supermarket and clothes shops, for those in need of a cap (Zo with her burnt forehead!!).
 From Les Contamines the trail was pleasantly flat, taking us along the river, until it gradually starts to rise just before reaching Nant Barrant.

 Day 3.
 Nant Barrant to Les Chapieux.
-A morning on a never ending up hill to reach le Col du Bonhomme; we were finally rewarded with beautiful views before carrying on up to Le Criox de le Col du Bonhomme.
-Here the main TMB path forks and either you take the high route to Les Mottets or you wind down to Les Chapieux, so depending on where you’ve booked you’ll have to make sure to pick the right path!
-There is then a couple of hours of downhill before reaching Les Chapieux, a tiny hamlet consisting of a couple of hotels/hostels and a cheese shop/pizzeria – incidentally a great place to book a sandwich for the next day’s hike.
+A morning on a never-ending uphill to reach le Col du Bonhomme; we were finally rewarded with beautiful views before carrying on up to Le Croix de le Col du Bonhomme.
+Here the main TMB path forks and you either take the high route to Les Mottets or you wind down to Les Chapieux, so depending on where you’ve booked you’ll have to make sure to pick the right path!
+There is then a couple of hours of downhill before reaching Les Chapieux, a tiny hamlet consisting of a couple of hotels/hostels and a cheese shop/pizzeria – incidentally, a great place to book a sandwich for the next day’s hike.
 This was by far our shortest day and we arrived by about 2pm, giving us plenty of time to chill.

 Where we stayed

 Day 1.
 Auberge de Bionnassay.
-A no-frills attached hotel in the village of Bionnassay, we were a little skeptical of the 27 bed dorm room but due to the Covid era, we were the only guests in said dorm.
+A no-frills-attached hotel in the village of Bionnassay, we were a little sceptical of the 27-bed dorm room but due to the Covid era, we were the only guests in the said dorm.
 We had a great dinner and a bit of a dismal breakfast but we certainly appreciated that they were following all Covid-related regulations and their garden area was perfect for a fresh drink on arrival.

 Day 4.
 Rifugio Maison Vieille.
 Set in an incredible location in the shadow of Mont Blanc and overlooking the mountain tops towards Courmayeur, this is definitely basic accommodation.
-During the day there are plenty of people around, having taken the lifts up from Courmayeur so there’s a nice atmosphere around early afternoon, however it means that if you arrive early don’t expect to be checked in until the most part of this crowd has returned down the mountain, instead you can have a drink and enjoy the view.
-The facilities here are pretty basic, with the ‘hole in the floor’ style toilets more often associated with France, however showers are clean and have plenty of hot water and since you’re in Italy you can count on a good dinner.
+During the day there are plenty of people around, having taken the lifts up from Courmayeur so there’s a nice atmosphere around early afternoon, however, it means that if you arrive early don’t expect to be checked in until the most part of this crowd has returned down the mountain, instead, you can have a drink and enjoy the view.
+The facilities here are pretty basic, with the hole in the floor style toilets, however, showers are clean and have plenty of hot water and since you’re in Italy you can count on a good dinner.